Friday, January 3, 2025

 -------------------------------------------------------------------------------

 The tall guy in charge called out, "Alright, everyone 30 seconds!"
 The crew took their spots with practiced expediency.
 Helene and Allen ran a well-oiled machine.
-For some reason, that precision made the newly signed wrestler even more nervous.
+For some reason, that precision made Alicia even more nervous.

-The tall, clipboard-holding silhouette called from behind the cameras and lighting, "We're live in five, four, three-" Alicia could fill in the blanks from there.
+The tall, clipboard-holding silhouette behind the lights and camera counted down, "We're live in five, four, three-" Alicia could fill in the blanks from there.

-The part-time backstage interviewer held two fingers up to an earpiece Sabrina once mentioned wasn't connected to anything.
+Allen held two fingers up to an earpiece Sabrina once mentioned wasn't connected to anything.
 "Thanks, Helene.
-Allen Preston here backstage and I'm joined tonight by the newly formed tag team of Party Girl and the just-signed Alicia Winthrop. "
+Allen Preston here, and I'm joined tonight by the newly formed tag team of Party Girl and the just-signed Alicia Winthrop. "

-The rookie jumped in to clarify before they moved on, "It's actu-" Too late.
-They moved on.
+Alicia tried to jump in before they moved on.
+"It's actu-" They moved on.

 Silence.